Home

 The lights around Colosseo are too strong to allow appreciation of moonlight and "the trees which grew along the broken arches" are no longer there so I preferred to watch the Moon peering through pines and cypresses near the bell tower of S. Giorgio al Velabro and just below Arco di Giano (the image used as background for this page shows a detail of that picture).

-Michelangelo Merisi da Caravaggio (1571-1610) was an Italian painter who developed a new approach to the use of light and shadow; many of his paintings are night scenes where the subjects are illuminated by a lamp or a torch.
-His works are highly dramatic and he paid little attention to landscape; nonetheless he influenced landscape painters, among them Adam Elsheimer (1578-1610), a German painter who came to Rome in 1600; he used soft tones for his scenes where the Moon was the main source of light.
-Roman night landscapes became a genre of its own with moonlight just hinting at the buildings.
+Michelangelo Merisi da Caravaggio (1571-1610) was an Italian painter who developed a new approach to the use of light and shadow; many of his paintings are night scenes where the subjects are illuminated by a lamp or a torch (see one of them at Messina).
+His works are highly dramatic and he

 From the terraces overlooking the Roman Forum it was possible to take pictures which recall those paintings.

-Terrace on the rear of S. Maria d'Aracoeli
+Terrace near Convento di S. Maria d'Aracoeli

 A walk in the moonlight inevitably leads to acting as a gooseberry (for just the time needed for taking a few pictures); lovebirds are likely to be more familiar with popular songs than old poems.

-Foreigners may have in mind Dee D. Jackson singing:
+Foreigners may have in mind

 You got the moonlight and starlight